PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The Deep Clean Process

-- Valve areas where debris collects
+• Valve areas where debris loves to collect

-- Between the side tubes and floor
+• Seams between the side tubes and floor chamber

 The Critical Drying Phase